ionify/about/README.md

 ## ion

 [**invoked object notation**](./ions/ion.md)
-is a representation of object interaction, observation & notification that exists, and can be implemented, within languages that support [operator & operation overloading](https://en.wikipedia.org/wiki/Operator_overloading) with objects:
+is a representation of object interaction, observation & notification.
+It exists, and can be implemented, within languages that support [operator & operation overloading](https://en.wikipedia.org/wiki/Operator_overloading) with objects: